-"CAGR(s)" an acronym for compound annual growth rate, the year-on-year of certain sums standing to the credit of the share premium account of our Company referred to in the paragraph headed "A. Further information about our Company - 5.
-Written resolutions of our sole Shareholder passed on 23 February 2017" in
+"CAGR(s)" an acronym for compound annual growth rate, the year-on-year certain sums standing to the credit of the share premium account of our Company referred to in the paragraph headed "A. Further information about our Company - 5.
+Written resolutions of our sole Shareholder passed on 23 February 2017" in Appendix IV to this prospectus operated by HKSCC

-"Capitalisation Issue" the issue of [REDACTED] Shares to be made upon capitalisation operated by HKSCC
+"Capitalisation Issue" the issue of 299,999,900 Shares to be made upon capitalisation of participant or general clearing participant